suhaibzahmed/mikasa-living/architecture.md

 ## 1. High-Level Architecture

 The application is a full-stack Next.js application with a PostgreSQL database managed by Prisma.
 It uses Firebase for phone number-based OTP authentication and features distinct user, vendor, and admin roles.
 Session management is handled via server-side cookies.
+Image uploads are managed through Supabase Storage.

 ## 2. File and Folder Structure